rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture13.png %})

 Click **Save** and start the agent instance.
-After you scan a barcode, PCO gets it and sends it to the MII transaction.
+After you scan a barcode, PCo gets it and sends it to the MII transaction.
 In the MII transaction, you can process the input data.

 #### Configure the management host settings for BLS transactions

-After you create the source and the destination systems, you need to configure the PCO settings for connecting the MII application menu data server.
+After you create the source and the destination systems, you need to configure the PCo settings for connecting the MII application menu data server.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture14.png %})

-The settings in the preceding image describe the system details of the PCO installation.
-You can use the same information in the SAP MII data server to configure connectivity for the PCO through a URL path.
+The settings in the preceding image describe the system details of the PCo installation.
+You can use the same information in the SAP MII data server to configure connectivity for the PCo through a URL path.

-The port number should be same as used in the PCO WSDL URL in the PCO Connector.
+Use the port number used in the PCo Web Services Description Language (WSDL) URL in the PCo connector.

-#### Create a PCO data server in SAP MII
+#### Create a PCo data server in SAP MII

-Use the following steps to create a PCO data server:
+Use the following steps to create a PCo data server:

 ##### Update the hosts file

-Before creating the PCO connectivity, you must add the PCO system IP address or host name to the SAP MII server host file, **C:\WINDOWS\system32\drivers\etc\hosts**.
+Before creating the PCo connectivity, you must add the PCo system IP address or host name to the SAP MII server host file, **C:\WINDOWS\system32\drivers\etc\hosts**.

-Go to SAP MII Menu -> Data Services -> Create Data Server as shown in the following screenshot:
+Go to **SAP MII Menu -> Data Services -> Create Data Server** as shown in the following screenshot:

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture15.png %})

 ##### Select the connector type

-Select **Connector Type** from the dropdown and enter the server name and description fields.
+Select **Connector Type** from the drop-down menu and enter the server name and description fields.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture16.png %})

-Fill in the fileds as follows:
+Fill in the fields as follows:

-**PCO Mgmt Service URL**: http://IP address:Port/PcoManagement
+**PCo Mgmt Service URL**: http://IP address:Port/PcoManagement

-Fill in the administrator credentials of the PCO Machine that you used to create the PCO Source.
+Fill in the administrator credentials of the PCo mchine that you used to create the PCo source.

-**User ID**: PCO Machine User ID.
+**User ID**: PCo machine user ID.

-**Password**: Use the same credentials that you used to create the PCO Source.
+**Password**: Use the same credentials that you used to create the PCo source.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture17.png %})

 After you enter the URL path, click **Next**.
-A new window displays for credentials, which should be the PCO Server Windows credentials.
+A new window displays for credentials, which should be the PCo Server Windows credentials.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture18.png %})

-Fetch the agents that you created in the PCO Management console.
+Fetch the agents that you created in the PCo Management Console.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture19.png %})